The Lifeboat Chronicles, July 2021

 It was great fun speaking with Alex Henry about the things that make me happy or, rather, keep me on course for achieving my goal of level contentment.

 We talk about family, community, happenstance, social media, kayaking and, of course, The Lifeboat Station Project and the work of the RNLI:LISTEN HERE

 Seventeen portraits and two audio recordings from the project have been incorporated into Launch!, a cinema release of archive film and video celebrating RNLI communities across Scotland.

-Take a look at the film’s new dedicated website for full details, including how to book a screening at your local cinema:LEARN MORE
+Take a look at the film’s dedicated website for full details of the upcoming cinema tour:LEARN MORE

 I’ve been a huge fan of what3words since discovering it in 2019, particularly because it ties in with The Lifeboat Station Project on so many levels.
 As an ambassador flying the flag for what3words, we’ve now collaborated by fitting new decals to Neena (my mobile photographic darkroom) in recognition of our affiliation.

 To be clear, no money is involved — just belief, passion and respect for our mutual endeavours.

 If you’ve yet to discover what3words, it’s a simple way to describe and talk about location.
 It’s being embraced by all kinds of emergency services, organisations and individuals the world over.